-Once upon a time (that is to say, as recently as 2005), contact centers were designed with the focus on ensuring all systems were working fluidly to support the company.
-When it came to customer service, expectations were much lower, and companies could get away with putting in a lot less effort.
+As recently as 2005, contact centers were designed with a focus on ensuring all systems support the company.
+But in terms of customer service, expectations were much lower.
+Companies could get away with putting in a lot less effort.

-But times have changed, and customer service expectations have grown exponentially.
-Since 2013, the emphasis in contact centers has become more geared toward hiring and training the right agents to support customers and ensure the best experience possible.
-After all, contact centers interact with customers more than any other department, and are in the best position to establish and build relationships.
-Businesses are also realizing that in order to serve the customer, first they must know the customer.
+However, times have changed.
+And customer service expectations have grown exponentially.
+Since 2013, contact centers have been focused on hiring and training the right agents to ensure the best customer experience.
+After all, contact centers interact with customers more than any other department.
+Contact center agents are in the best position to establish and build customer relationships.
+Businesses are also realizing that in order to serve the customer, they must know the customer.

 Before Speech Analytics: A Brief History of Quality Assurance and Call Recording

 Figuring out what customers want was a real challenge to companies in the past.
 Quality assurance was mainly manual and maintained by supervisors listening to live calls and walking the contact center floor to coach agents.
 In other words, agents were scored with a simple checklist.